opencpn-radar-pi/radar_pi/INSTALL.md

 details.

 #### Building on windows (MSVC)
-On Windows, build is performed in the _build_ directory using a CMD shell:
+On Windows, build is performed in the _build_ directory using a CMD shell.

+The first, initial step to install build depencies needs administrative privileges and is run using:

     > set PATH=C:\ProgramData\chocolatey\bin;C:\Windows\system32;C:\Windows
     > ..\buildwin\win_deps.bat
-    > cmake -T v141_xp -G "Visual Studio 15 2017" ^
-           -DCMAKE_BUILD_TYPE=RelWithDebInfo  ..
-    > cmake --build . --target tarball --config RelWithDebInfo

-_win\_deps.bat_ needs administrative privileges on the first run when it installs some build dependencies.
-Subsequent runs can (should) be done without such privileges.

-The initial `set PATH=...` file strips down %PATH% to a very small path, excluding most if not all otherwise available tools.
+The initial `set PATH=...` line strips down %PATH% to a very small path, excluding most if not all otherwise available tools.
 In many cases this is neither required nor convenient and can be excluded.
 However, doing it represents a tested baseline.

+Actual builds can (i. e., should) be performed without administrative privileges by running

+    > ..\ci\appveyor.bat

 #### Building for Buster (Debian 9)